juliusv/ansible_prometheus_demo/README.md

 - [Pushgateway](https://github.com/cloudalchemy/ansible-pushgateway/blob/master/defaults/main.yml)
 - [Grafana](https://github.com/cloudalchemy/ansible-grafana/blob/master/defaults/main.yml)

-All variable overrides are stored in the [`group_vars/all/vars`](group_vars/all/vars) directory in this repository.
+All variable overrides are stored in the [`group_vars/all/vars`](group_vars/all/vars) file in this repository.
 Change these to fit your needs.

-You may also choose to split up the `group_vars/all` directory into multiple `group_vars/<group_name>` directories to isolate settings for each group into individual directories and files.
+You may also choose to split up the `group_vars/all` directory into multiple `group_vars/<group_name>` directories to isolate settings for each g group into individual directories and files.

 ## Syntax-check changes